jmil/Bioe421_521-MicrocontrollerApplications/Lab_03--PiCameraAndBashScripting/Lab03_B--IntroductionToShellScripting.md

 		$

-	**NOTE:** You probably only need the first 15 lines of this file to use as a template.

 1. Use `nano` to edit `get-script.sh` to, itself, grab the `bash-script.sh` template from github and output it to `STDOUT`.
 Of course, you will have to `chmod +x` this script to make it executable.
 Once you have done so, this is a good time to test your script.
 Modularization and testing on a line-by-line basis is the way to go.
 What happens when you run: